CatalystCode/spk/src/commands/ring/create.md

   - fabrikam-vg
 ```

-running `spk ring add stage` will result in a few changes:
+running `spk ring create stage` will result in a few changes:

-1. `stage` will be added into `bedrock.yaml`:
+1. `stage` will be added into `bedrock.yaml` rings component:
    ```yaml
    rings:
    dev: